Mouhdi Gatete

 Claude Gakimanyi

-Claude, the older brother of Passy [link to his profile], is an intelligent young boy who lives in Nyamirambo , a section of Kigali.
+Claude, the older brother of Passy, is an intelligent young boy who lives in Nyamirambo , a section of Kigali.
 Claude has three other siblings that each struggle to survive in an unstable home environment.
 Claude’s mother tries each day to do small jobs to support her children, but there is not always enough food to feed them.…

 Continue Reading →